ibm-messaging/mq-smf-csv/README.md

 * STCK durations printed as just microseconds value when in SQL mode.
 Still split as seconds/microseconds otherwise.

+May 2017
+* Added support for the 903 SMF extensions
+* Using a VERS flag during the build to select correct base header file and features

 Pull requests
 =============